 If an applicant or participant believes that any family member has been discriminated against by BHA or an owner, the family should advise the BHA.
-HUD requires BHA to make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
+BHA will make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
 In addition, BHA is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].